Zaaptastic/GoogleTasksAlexaSkill/README.md

 ## Making Code Changes

-The following steps must be followed in order to create a deployable .zip file for Overdue.
+The following steps must be followed in order to create a deployable .zip file for GoogleTasksAlexaSkill.

 ### Install Dependencies